ConeDragon/docs/building/tracks/new/add-initial-exercises.md

 ### Scaffold exercise

-Having selected the exercises you want include in your track, the next step is to implement them.
+Having selected the exercises you want to include in your track, the next step is to implement them.
 You can quickly scaffold a new Practice Exercise by running the following commands from the track's root directory:

 ```shell